 - A derivative is a financial contract whose value is derived from the value of some other asset.
 The two basic types of derivatives are options and forwards - Features common to all derivatives: - 1.
 All derivatives are contractual agreements between two parties, known as counterparties - 2.
 The price or formula for determining the price has been set in advance - 3.
 All derivatives have an expiration date - Derivatives trade either over-the-counter (OTC) or through an organized exchange.
 The OTC market is a lightly regulated network of brokers and dealers.
 The exchange is a legal corporate entity.
-There are two exchanges in Canada, the Bourse de Montreal and ICE Futures Canada - OTC Advantages: private transactions, no performance bond necessary, less regulated, customization - Exchange Advantages: easy termination prior to expiry, clearinghouse guarantees financial performance
+There is one derivatives exchange in Canada, the Bourse de Montreal.
+It lists options on stocks, indexes and U.S. currency, as well as exchange-traded forwards - OTC Advantages: private transactions, no performance bond necessary, less regulated, customization - Exchange Advantages: easy termination prior to expiry, clearinghouse guarantees financial performance